justlostintime/GambasShell/README.md

 # Gambas Shell

+## Update - ubuntu installation packages available to add to apt source list

+curl -s --compressed "https://raw.githubusercontent.com/justlostintime/ppa/main/ubuntu/KEY.gpg | sudo apt-key add -
+sudo curl -s --compressed -o /etc/apt/sources.list.d/ppa.list "https://raw.githubusercontent.com/justlostintime/ppa/main/ubuntu/ppa.list" sudo apt update

-## Note alversions of the libraries and components used by gsh must be 3.17
+## Note all versions of the libraries and components used by gsh must be 3.17

 ## Note Bug Fix for Gambas 3.17 and above
 You need to update the version of gsh to 1.3.106 or greater before updating to Gambas to 3.17 or above.